 A fan of horror and science fiction movies such as The Thing from Another World and Forbidden Planet, John Carpenter defined another set of standards for a new generation of filmmakers.
 The modern horror genre is partly his offspring.
 Like his predecessors, Carpenter mastered the long game, building the tension until the big payoff.

-It’s as if the current batch of filmmakers have stopped learning from the best.
+It’s as if the current batch of filmmakers has stopped learning from the best.

-John Carpenter, like his musical compositions, is a back to basics, simplicity is best, approach to storytelling.
-His movies may have been hit and miss at the box office, I certainly put most of these down to budgetary restraints and timing; sometimes audiences are not ready for a certain kind of movie experience; but each of his films have merit and are entertaining, even decades later..
+John Carpenter, like his musical compositions, is a back-to-basic, simplicity is the best approach to storytelling.
+His movies may have been hit and miss at the box office, I certainly put most of these down to budgetary restraints and timing; sometimes audiences are not ready for a certain kind of movie experience; but each of his films has merit and are entertaining, even decades later.

 Dark Star (1974)

-Despite the student-style, low budget aspect of the film, what Carpenter achieves here is a certain gritty realism.
-The character’s motives, and how they’ve degenerated into bored nihilistic crew members, makes sense.
+Despite the student-style, low-budget aspect of the film, what Carpenter achieves here is a certain gritty realism.
+The character’s motives, and how they’ve degenerated into bored nihilistic crew members, make sense.
 The plot is driven by the characters.
 Even the AI and Bomb-20 have a certain personality that adds to the unfolding drama.

-The alien is a ridiculous looking beach ball thing, yet the director and actor manage to turn it into a menace employing a mix of frustration, comedy of errors, and an ingenious use of a corridor to deliver the element of danger of a bottomless shaft.
+The alien is a ridiculous-looking beach ball thing, yet the director and actor manage to turn it into a menace by employing a mix of frustration, comedy of errors, and ingenious use of a corridor to deliver the element of danger of a bottomless shaft.
 The ending is bleak, avoiding cliques yet still delivering a satisfying conclusion in tune with how the characters were set up.